TechExeter/conference-2021/_speakers/diana-richardson.md

 Before working with Semrush, Diana headed up the entire Search Engine Marketing team for a large company then transitioned to the Digital Marketing Director for a boutique marketing agency.

 A Virginia native, she's now living in Texas.
-You can find Diana Tweeting regularly about SEO and the search engine marketing landscape as well as her other favorite topics: wine, movies and TV.
+You can find Diana Tweeting regularly about SEO and the search engine marketing landscape as well as her other favourite topics: wine, movies and TV.